HKUST-Aerial-Robotics/OmniNxt/README.md

 git clone --branch pr_fix_main https://github.com/HKUST-Aerial-Robotics/D2SLAM.git
 ```

 #### Step 2 Configure your quad-cam parameters and VINS parameters following our template

 ```shell
 cd ./D2SLAM/config/quadcam_drone_nxt_tmp
 ```

-if you have already calibrated your quad fisheye camera set, you can simply replace the files with the same name, which includes:
+If you have already calibrated your quad fisheye camera set, you can simply replace the files with the same name, which includes:

 1. **stereo_calib_n_m_240_320.yaml** (n and m is the camera number; used in Omni-Depth).
 2. **fisheye_cams.yaml**. (used in Omni-VINS)

 #### Step 3 Configure ./start_docker.sh script with your local environment.

-./start_docker.sh is under the **./D2SLAM** directory.
+**./start_docker.sh** is under the **./D2SLAM** directory.

 Modify the following parameters with the absolute path under your local host environment.

 1. DATA_SET (where the data set is) (Optional)

-Then run with the following command under the D2SLAM directory(very important, this will map your D2SLAM dir into the container)：
+Then run with the following command under the D2SLAM directory (very important, this will map your D2SLAM dir into the container)：

 ```shell
 ./start_docker.sh 1
 ```

 #### Step 4 Launch algorithm modules